MicrosoftDocs/dynamics365smb-docs/business-central/suggest-number-series-copilot.md

 ## Generate number series

-Copilot can help you create and update number series faster on the **No. Series** page.
+Copilot can help you create and update number series on the **No. Series** page.
 The **Generate** action opens the **Generate No. Series with Copilot** dialog where you can enter a prompt.

-To help you write the prompt, the Prompt Guide :::image type="content" source="media/prompt-guide-icon.png" alt-text="Show the Prompt Guide icon."::: button provides sets of prompts that you can use as inspiration.
+To help you write the prompt, the Prompt Guide :::image type="content" source="media/prompt-guide-icon.png" alt-text="Show the Prompt Guide icon."::: button provides sets of prompts that you can use as-is, or as inspiration.

 - Create entirely new number series.
 - Change and update numbering in existing series.
-- Create a new number series for the coming year.
+- Create a new number series for the next year.

 After you enter your prompt and choose **Generate**, Copilot creates proposals for one or more number series.
 You can review the proposals in the **No. Series Proposals** view.
 You can remove the proposals that you don't like, and edit the ones you do.
 When you're ready, you can choose **Keep it** to add or update a proposal.
 In addition, Copilot updates various setup pages with the number series you decided to keep.

 ## Examples of prompts

-- Create contract credit memo no series.
-Make sure it includes last two digits of current year.
+- Create contract credit memo number series.
+Make sure it includes the last two digits of the current year.

-   Create a single number series with a "twist" of including a year in it.
+   Create a number series that includes a year.
 For accountants, including a year on numbers for posted documents can make it easier to find hard copies in folders.
-- Set up contract credit memo number series in the service management module for the next year.
+- Set up a contract credit memo number series in the service management module for the next year.

    Maintain number series and prepare for next year.

 - Create numbers series for the new company.
-Make sure all posted documents contain the last to digits of the current year in their number series.
+Make sure all posted documents contain the last to digits of the current year.

-   Create and set up number series in a completely empty company.
+   Create number series in a completely empty company.
 This is where Copilot can save your hours, or even days, in new implementations.

 ## See also